MTN-Media-Dev-Team/ruehrstaat_systems/discord-bot/README.md

 - Python 3.11
 - [Nextcord](https://docs.nextcord.dev/en/stable/#)

-To setuo the bot, you need to create the following files:
+To setup the bot, you need to create the following files:
 - config.ini (see examples/config.ini.example)